When setting up a 24V battery system using 12V batteries, there are two primary methods:

 To connect four 12V, 100Ah batteries to make 24 Volts, we first connect two batteries in series.

-If we connect two batteries in series, we become two sets of 24V, 100Ah batteries.
+If we connect two batteries in series, we make two sets of 24V, 100Ah batteries.

 Advantages: